 1. What Exactly is a Divorce Decree?

 At its core, a divorce decree is the final, legally binding document issued by the court, outlining the terms of a divorce settlement.
-It typically includes specifics about:
+It typically includes specifics about:- Division of assets and debts: How properties, bank accounts, and liabilities are split between the two parties.

 - Custody arrangements: Legal and physical custody of children, visitation rights, and decision-making authority.